Buying a Fixer Upper: A Checklist

 If you plan to work on the house yourself, price out the supplies you will need.
 For any projects that you plan to contract out, bring in a contractor and get an estimate.
 Prepare for something to go wrong, and budget for that in advance.
 Add 10-20% to your estimate to account for unexpected repairs.
 Make sure that you have the cash for these projects before you close on the house.

 Does Your Offer Reflect the Cost of the Home Improvements?

 If a house needs drastic improvements, your offer should reflect that, and the seller should expect an offer that is lower than comparable houses in better shape.
 Look at similar houses in the neighborhood that do not need repairs.
 Simply take that price and subtract the fair cost of the improvements you will make.
 If the seller will not accept an offer in that ballpark, walk away.
 You don’t want to pay too much for a fixer-upper, only to find yourself without the money to fix it up.

 Is Your Offer Contingent On A Home Inspection?

 Even when you know just from a quick walk-through that a house needs work, make sure that your offer is contingent on passing a home inspection.
 A home inspector will look for serious problems that a walk-through will not reveal, such as major problems with the septic system or wells, mold, pests, leaks, radon, or lead-based paint.
 If an inspection reveals these issues, you can still work with the seller by lowering the price or getting cash back at the closing.
 The seller won’t negotiate?
 Then this isn’t the house for you.

-If you are looking for a home in the Lancaster area, reach out to The Jeremy Ganse Home Selling Team.
+If you are looking for some of the best houses for sale in Lancaster PA, reach out to The Jeremy Ganse Home Selling Team.
 Our real estate agents would love to help you find your dream home–fixer upper or not!